 - Clogs caused by items that did not break down after being flushed

 The damage can cost tens of thousands of dollars in repairs and cleanup.
 Although this type of damage is not typically covered under a standard homeowners insurance policy, you can add coverage specifically for backups in the form of an endorsement.
-Just contact an agent here at Van De Hey Insurance for more information.
+One important thing to consider with Water Backup & Sewer endorsement often includes a waiting period of up to 30-days.
+Contact an agent here at Van De Hey Insurance for more information.

 Do you have flood insurance and water backup protection?